killme2008/clojure-control/README.md

 Or you can just add src/control/core.clj to your classpath.

+Type
+		lein install

+to install clojure-control,and it will add a shell script to ~/.lein/bin,then you can just use clojure-control to start your tasks:

+       ~/.lein/bin/clojure-control control.clj mycluster task [args]

+Note:if you use clojure-control shell script to start your tasks,please don't call (begin) in your control.clj,it will be called by the main function in shell script.

 ##Getting started

 Get the current date from the two machines listed in the 'mycluster' config with a single command: